quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week3.md

 - I want to figure out how the blue line moves onMousemove as it shows glitches in making partitions in the modular-ui.
 - What happens when I click the pencil ?
 How the 3 icons show up on mousehover ?
 - Why all the sections except cupboard extend the SectionRenderer class.
 Why is that ?
 - How to make partitioning possible for open sections ?
+(I'll get back on this later)
+- If any woodwork is scaled, the `settings` and `split` icons become invisible, also, upon hovering on ww after scaling it, `settings` and `split` are not visible.
+- There is something that is not setting their visibilty to `inline` if the `scale.set == 'ready'`, or I am missing something.

 ## **Tuesday: January 16**
 - Final polishes in the `shift-pointer` plugin.